LaylaD4/LaylahDePaullT1A3/README.md

 ```
 ls
 ```
-- To navigate down to a particular folder or directory; type the command:
+- To navigate down to a particular folder or directory; type the command cd with the folder of choice:
 ```
 cd <folder/directory>
 ```